 The basic rules of safe firearms handling

-By following these basic tenants, hunters can avoid most hunting-related firearms incidents.
+By following these basic rules, hunters can avoid most hunting-related firearms incidents.

 Always control the muzzle